NokNokMLS/BigDoorWyamBlog/input/posts/2018-08-11-the-bd24-digest.md

 Tags:
   - news
 ---
-This is our new service for expats, a weekly roundup of the best from different
+A new weekly roundup of stories we think you might like.

 **Poland**

-The excellent site, Notes from Poland this week gives us a brief description of one of the most controversial pieces of new legislation recently introduced in Poland that has implications both at home and within the EU.
+Notes from Poland this week gives us a brief description of one of the most controversial pieces of new legislation recently introduced in Poland that has implications both at home and within the EU.

 <https://notesfrompoland.com/2018/07/31/law-and-justice-a-brief-guide-to-polands-judicial-reforms/>